ghulam-mujtaba5/megicode/LOGO_ASSETS_CHANGELOG.md

 1. Consider creating a centralized logo constants file for easier management
 2. Add TypeScript types for logo variants
 3. Consider implementing a logo component that handles theme switching automatically

+## PWA Icon Update
+On 2025-09-17 the PWA / app icon was switched to `public/meta/megicode-logo1.svg`.
+This file is now referenced in `public/meta/site.webmanifest` and by the theme-aware favicon links in `app/layout.tsx` so the PWA icon will be the `megicode-logo1.svg` file.